BetterThanYou73/AeroWeather-AirArmy/README.md

 git clone https://github.com/BetterThanYou73/SkyNav-AirArmy.git
 cd SkyNav-AirArmy
 ```
-### **2️⃣ Install Dependencies**
-Depending on which part of the project you are running, install the necessary dependencies.

 ### 2️⃣ Install Dependencies
 Depending on which part of the project you are running, install the necessary dependencies.